 Many car, truck and motorcycle accidents are just that, accidents.
-However, as professional personal injury lawyers, we at the law offices of Lebowitz & Mzhen, LLC, know that quite often a traffic accident is not necessarily something that happens through bad timing, bad luck or some other type of so-called “honest” mistake on the part of one negligent driver -- while the responsibility still should lie with the negligent party, there was likely no real malice involved in the actions leading to a traffic collision.
+However, as professional personal injury lawyers, we at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, know that quite often a traffic accident is not necessarily something that happens through bad timing, bad luck or some other type of so-called “honest” mistake on the part of one negligent driver -- while the responsibility still should lie with the negligent party, there was likely no real malice involved in the actions leading to a traffic collision.
 But some other automobile wrecks may not be so innocent.

 In accident cases involving deliberate actions that lead to an injury-related or fatal road accident, we have seen time and time again that oft-cited “road rage” is to blame for many of these tragic collisions.
 Whether the aggressive driver was angry with the victim or just the traffic situation on the roadway, there is no excuse for one motorist to blatantly threaten the well-being of others with his or her vehicle.
 In many instances, road rage has caused the serious injury of a driver and passengers in one car simply because of a perception on the aggressor’s part that the victim was impeding his progress.